Carlos Correa Preview, Player Props: Twins vs. Rangers

 Carlos Correa At The Plate

-- Correa has 101 hits and an OBP of .308 to go with a slugging percentage of .403.
-All three of those stats are tops among Minnesota hitters this season.
+- Correa leads Minnesota with 102 hits and an OBP of .304, plus a team-best slugging percentage of .391.

-- He has scored in 36.5% of his games this year, with two or more runs scored in 5.2%.
+- He has scored in 44 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.